jrgleason/psql-getting-started/labs/ddl_dml_lab.md

     > INSERT 0 1

-    a.
-Notice we are including the `(DISCOUNT)`, this is because the ID column is generated.
+    1. Notice we are including the `(DISCOUNT)`, this is because the ID column is generated.
 So if we are leaving a property undefined we need to declare which properties we are actually setting, in this case that is just *DISCOUNT*.
 If we were to set both we could alternatively use `INSERT INTO CUSTOMER VALUES (101, 0);` when we want the ID to be *101*.

 7. Run `SELECT * FROM CUSTOMER;` and take not of the ID field.